ekowcharles/docker-workshop/exerciseii/README.md

 Each Docker intruction or set of Docker instructions for each of the numbered steps above should be preceeded by a blank line.

 Each team should present their solution.

+NOTE: Do not discard the Dockerfile, we shall build on it in subsequent excercises.